VMware ESXi Patch Tracker

 You can also use the ESXi-Customizer-PS script to create an Offline Bundle patch file - see references below.

-The esxcli update method can also be used to upgrade between ESXi versions (5.0/5.1 -> 5.5 -> 6.0), but there might be some caveats and in some cases special instructions needed to make this work - again see the references below.
+Please note that the esxcli update method can also be used to upgrade between ESXi versions (5.0/5.1 -> 5.5 -> 6.0 -> 6.5), but there might be some caveats and in some cases special instructions needed to make this work - again see the references below.